 Combine your love for Spanish and teaching with a bachelor's degree in Spanish education from the University of Wisconsin-Eau Claire.
+Graduates of the program are certified to teach Spanish to students in PK through grade 12.

 Rooted in experiential learning and travel, our Spanish teaching major provides countless opportunities for you to grow as a teacher and as a person.
 Participate in a cultural immersion trip, join a student organization or enroll in a community-based course.
 Rigorous curriculum — paired with a semester of student-teaching — will introduce you to best practices and help you to discover your preferred teaching style.